Meet the Team

 Lasy Phanthalangsy-Johnson

-Lasy joined Kempe in the Spring of 2022 and supports with the marketing and communications strategic goals to amplify the visibility of the Center through multiple media platforms.
+Lasy joined Kempe in the Spring of 2022 and supports with the marketing and communications strategic goals to amplify the visibility of the Center and the Foundation through multiple media platforms.
 She develops co-branded communication initiatives with community partners to enhance Kempe’s mission awareness and global outreach.
 During her free time, Lasy enjoys exploring the outdoors, traveling overseas and dining at exotic restaurants from around the world with her husband.
 As a former mentor for Big Brothers Big Sisters (BBBS), she is passionate about helping others, particularly children, aiming to support them in leading a healthy and rewarding life.

 Kari Phillipps, MEd